 Lairmont Manor was originally known as The Larrabee House.
 It was the dream of Charles X. Larrabee, the co-founder of Fairhaven.
 In 1914 Larrabee commissioned renowned Seattle architect, Carl Gould, Sr. to design the 25 room Italian Renaissance style home and sprawling estate.
 Sadly, Charles passed away suddenly before the completion of the project and so his illustrious wife, Frances Payne Larrabee, took over and finished the project.
 Francis raised four children and thrived as an active and extremely influential clubwoman in Whatcom County.
 She dedicated her energy and status to civic improvement, social issues and philanthropy.
 The larrabee house was the center of many social, political, business and musical events during Frances’ life.

 Following the passing of Frances Larrabee in 1941, the estate was sold to the Sister's of St. Josephs who operated a school of nursing and hospital, “Mount Saint Mary's Novitiate and Provincial House”.

 In 1967 The Larrabee Home was then passed on to its current owners, The Douglas Family.
-As newlyweds, Barbara and Joel Douglas together with Joel’s mother Mona June Douglas purchased the estate for $43,000.
+As newlyweds, Barbara and Joel Douglas together with Joel’s mother Mona June Douglas purchased the estate.
 They decided this historical and architectural gem should be shared with everyone.
 It was then renamed Lairmont Manor, a derivative of "Larrabee" and "Mount Saint Mary's.
 Joel and Barbara oversaw its restoration and for nearly 50 years have carefully conserved the estate and are pleased to share it with the community by opening the doors to public and private events.
 Lairmont Manor is now operated as a non-profit trusteeship.
 All proceeds from events are used to fund Lairmont Manors preservation, community education and cultural events.